Lee Binz, The HomeScholar

 Spend some curriculum dollars on yourself every year.
 Invest your money to keep organized, knowledgeable, and excited about teaching.
 When my oldest was in 7th grade, I started buying myself a book about high school each year.
-Before my oldest started 9th grade, I understood the basics of high school.
+Before he started 9th grade, I understood the basics of high school.

 What I learned helped me save money.
 I learned how to homeschool college courses, decreasing the time my children needed to spend in college.
 I learned how to use scholarship-writing and college applications as our English program, and college application essays brought wonderful financial aid.
 Investing in yourself will help you feel more confident now and can reap wonderful long-term rewards.

 Do you need a boost of encouragement and lots of proven tips to help you have your most successful homeschool year yet?
 Let me help you.
 Take my free recorded class filled with tips, and it even counts as continuing education!